twibiral/RedditBookCount/README.md

 [Stage_6-CreateGraphics.ipynb](Stage_6-CreateGraphics.ipynb)

-Use the collected data to generate a few plots.
+Use the collected data to generate a few plots and automatically update the ranking in this README.md.